Does My Child Need Speech Therapy?

 Speech Milestones for Children

 As a parent, it can be hard to know the signs of a possible delay in your child’s speech development.
 Additionally, there is a number of speech disorders that could begin affecting children at a young age which may include stuttering, articulation disorder, childhood apraxia, and Fragile X Syndrome.
 How do you know your child’s speech development is on track or not?
-What speech difficulties are considered usual or unusual?
+What speech difficulty is considered usual or unusual?
 Let’s find out.

 Language Development at 1-year-old